nhsland/futurenhs-platform/frontend/README.md

 Open [http://localhost:4455](http://localhost:4455) with your browser to see the result.The port is currently set to 4455 to access [Kratos](https://www.ory.sh/kratos/docs/quickstart)

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

+## Other useful things to know

+### Code formatting

+We use [Prettier](https://prettier.io/) to format our code ((js/ts, tsx/jsx, md, yaml, graphql, html).
+Prettier will run in a Github action to verify code that is pushed.
+CI will fail if it detects formatting errors.

+If you use VSCode, you may find it useful to install [this extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), and (optionally) set your editor to format 'on save'.